 You can carry your iPad in your bag and let it receive the beatings of your journeys while the inside stays pristinely clean and functional.
 One word of caution, though… do not show your iPad openly in dangerous areas.
 Someone may want to relieve you of it, but even then…

 Location Services and iCloud

-Yup, I got my iPad stolen, but thanks to Location Services I found it again – and managed to get several guys a free tour to Arusha police station.
+Yup, I got my iPad stolen, but thanks to Location Services I found it again – and managed to get several guys a free tour of Arusha police station.
 The good guys won!
 That is another story, but thanks Steve Jobs for location services.
 Not only did I recover my iPad, but also the other things I had in my bag.

 I was not clever enough to have purchased extra space on my iCloud account.
 Normally if you lose your camera, you lose the pictures.
 On the iPad, just switch on your iCloud backup and you don’t have to worry about losing those pics and videos — convenient when you are on the move, without many chances to sit at your home computer and secure your material.